 Hard inquiries generally occur when a financial institution, such as a lender or credit card issuer, checks your credit report when making a credit decision.
-Hard inquiries might lower your credit score and they may remain on your credit report for two years.
+Hard inquiries will impact your credit score and they may remain on your credit report for two years.
+With Upstart a hard pull occurs just before you sign the promissory note.